fusionstar/jswork/README.md

-# jswork This folder will stand as the accumulation of my js journey in 2019
+This folder will stand as the accumulation of my js journey in 2019